 - TryOverwrite Overwrite if new size is <= than the page-aligned original and there are no issues with legacy region unlock.
 Create otherwise.
-Has issues with some firmwares. - Create Replace the tables with newly allocated EfiReservedMemoryType at AllocateMaxAddress without any fallbacks. - Overwrite Overwrite existing gEfiSmbiosTableGuid and gEfiSmbiosTable3Guid data if it fits new size.
-Abort with unspecified state otherwise. - Custom Write SMBIOS tables (gEfiSmbios(3)TableGuid) to gOcCustomSmbios(3)TableGuid to workaround firmwares overwriting SMBIOS contents at ExitBootServices.
+Has issues on some types of firmware. - Create Replace the tables with newly allocated EfiReservedMemoryType at AllocateMaxAddress without any fallbacks. - Overwrite Overwrite existing gEfiSmbiosTableGuid and gEfiSmbiosTable3Guid data if it fits new size.
+Abort with unspecified state otherwise. - Custom Write SMBIOS tables (gEfiSmbios(3)TableGuid) to gOcCustomSmbios(3)TableGuid to workaround firmware overwriting SMBIOS contents at ExitBootServices.
 Otherwise equivalent to Create.
 Requires patching AppleSmbios.kext and AppleACPIPlatform.kext to read from another GUID: "EB9D2D31" "EB9D2D35" (in ASCII), done automatically by CustomSMBIOSGuid quirk.

-Note: A side effect of using Custom approach is making SMBIOS updates exclusive to macOS, avoiding a collission with existing Windows activation and custom OEM software but potentially breaking Apple-specific tools.
+Note: A side effect of using Custom approach is making SMBIOS updates exclusive to macOS, avoiding a collision with existing Windows activation and custom OEM software but potentially breaking Apple-specific tools.